gregtozzi/w241_project/reports/README.md

 The Center introduced two major changes to its process ahead of the 2020 fundraising surge.
-In previous year-end campaigns, the Center had used Constant Contact to send branded emails to stakeholders.
-In the 2020 campaign, the Center chose to switch to Mail Chimp’s free tier.
+In previous year-end campaigns, the Center had used Constant Contact (www.constantcontact.com) to send branded emails to stakeholders.
+In the 2020 campaign, the Center chose to switch to Mailchimp’s (www.mailchimp.com) free tier.
 The Center also engaged a consulting firm that applies machine learning to the nonprofit space to predict top prospects from among the Center’s contact list and to predict affinities to aspects of the Center’s mission.
 The consulting firm’s model requires a physical address as an entering argument, and it was, therefore, only applied to that subset of the Center’s contact list for which physical addresses were entered.
 Based on the consulting firm’s output, the Center chose to engage a subset of their stakeholder list with physical mail and to wall this cohort off from subsequent email engagement.

 #### Research Questions